allenai/allentune/README.md

 *Hyperparameter Search for AllenNLP, powered by RayTune.*

-This projects allows you to run distributed, parallel hyperparameter search with AllenNLP on GPUs or CPUs.

-Supports all Raytune search algorithms (e.g. Grid, Random, etc.) and search schedulers (e.g. Hyperband, Median Stopping Rule, Population Based Training).
+Run distributed, parallel hyperparameter search on GPUs or CPUs.
+Compatibility with all Raytune search algorithms (e.g. Grid, Random, etc.) and search schedulers (e.g. Hyperband, Median Stopping Rule, Population Based Training)

-Additionally, plot expected performance of models as a function of computational budget (e.g. number of hyperparameter assignments or training duration).

 To get started, clone the repository and run `pip install --editable .`